linnarsson-lab/loompy/kallisto/README.md

 }
 ```

-6. Run the fragment generator script:
+8. Run the fragment generator script:

 `python mouse_generate_fragments.py`

-7. Build the kallisto index:
+9. Build the kallisto index:

 `kallisto index -i gencode.vM23.fragments.idx -k 31 inputs/gencode.vM23.fragments.fa`

+10. Refer to the notebook for human for more info on the output.